What is an ISA?

 As well as the two main types of ISAs for adults, there’s a third kind of ISA which is just for children.
 Junior ISAs are a great way to save for your child’s future, whether that’s university fees, a first car or getting onto the property ladder.
 You can start saving into a junior ISA as soon as a child is born and they can’t get hold of the money until they’re 18.
 It’s a great way to build a little nest egg for the future.

 ISAs are ‘tax-efficient’: That means you get to keep hold of more of your cash, rather than handing some back to the tax man.
 But remember there are limits to how much you can save into an ISA.
-For 2015/16, the government made this allowance £15,240.
-That means you’re free to invest up to this amount in a Cash ISA, a Stocks and shares ISA or a combination of both.
+For 2018/19, the government made this allowance £20,000.
+That means you’re free to invest up to this amount in a Cash ISA, a Stocks and shares ISA or a combination of any of the ISA's mentioned above.
 There are some occasions where there are additional allowances available.

-The allowance for children is lower – for a junior ISA you can save up to £4,080 a year.
+The allowance for children is lower – for a junior ISA you can save up to £4,260 a year for 2018/19.

 Anything else I need to know?

 Setting up an ISA is simple.
 You can arrange your own, or you can ask an Independent Financial Advisor for some ISA advice.
 Alternatively contact Aegon Assist for guidance on setting up your ISA.
 You can usually invest a lump sum, make regular payments, or do both.